razorpay/blade/rfcs/0001-tokens-naming-convention.md

   name={icon}
   size={styles.iconSize({ size, children })}
   fill={styles.fontColor({ variant, variantColor, disabled })}
-  testID="button-left-icon"
+  testID="Button-left-icon"
 />
 ```

 We don't have any naming framework or guidelines that defines how we shall name things.
 For eg:
->If I have to refer what's in their a `theme` object I've to manually lookup the structure of theme file and then identify that color is at the first level so I can access `theme.color.primary.800`
+>If I have to refer what's stored in `theme` object I've to manually lookup the structure of the theme file and then identify that color is at the first level so I can access `theme.color.primary.800`

 Similarly, If I need to add any new object inside theme I don't know what shall be the structure.
 For eg:
 > If I have to add fontFamily as a token in the theme I don't know what structure shall I follow? `theme.fontFamily.name` or `theme.font.family.name` or `theme.typography.fontFamily` .
 All of them look correct at a first glance but the decision making becomes difficult.

 There's no guideline or framework to decide the grouping criteria.
 What to group, how to group.
 For eg:
-> Assume I've a Button component and I want to set the text color of a button when it's in hovered state.
+> Assume I've a Button component and I want to set the text color of a Button when it's in hovered state.
 Now I don't know whether `Button.color.text.hover` is the right way or `Button.hover.color.text` is the right way

 As you can see with the current system there are a lot of issues with the naming structure since there's no guideline or a framework because of which we can't establish a standard way of naming things and the consumers of this design system can't understand what they are accessing at what level and what value they'll get at a particular level.
 Because of this our token naming and accessing them becomes unpredictable.